Perhaps the most interesting episode so far.

 If the hyper focus is just perfectly calibrated that's good.
 So maybe adjusting your appearances this way to say that you have correctly calibrated your hyperfocus and you're going to get one thing right and it's going to be really really right and you've identified what things matter and what things don't is good.

 Dwarkesh Patel 0:21:02

-Yeah you'll lose track of your bank accounts.
-That's the dress itself but I also want to ask about the other characteristics you had this really interesting point in that blog post about how you know when you try to scout for talent when the talent is young you're over indexing for parental involvement and I'm curious if you had to identify somebody who had to be under the age of 18 or under the age of 20 what is the metric you're looking at that least indexes for parental involvement where they're being forced or encouraged by their parents to do it?
+You'll also keep track of your bank accounts.
+That's the dress itself but I also want to ask about the other characteristics.
+You had this really interesting point in that blog post about how when you try to scout for talent when the talent is young, you're over indexing for parental involvement.
+I'm curious, if you had to identify somebody who had to be under the age of 18 or under the age of 20, what is the metric you're looking at that least indexes for parental involvement where they're being forced or encouraged by their parents to do it?